nhejazi/macosx_fresh/README.md

 9. `source ~/.bashrc ~/.bash_profile`
 10. `rm -rf ~/freshOSX`

+_N.B._, package libraries for R, Python, Julia, and other standard tools may be set up via scripts from [nhejazi/myPkgLib](https://github.com/nhejazi/myPkgLib).

 **Manual Installation**

 * For a few tools lacking Homebrew support, manual installation is the easiest option.
 See `_getManually.md` for a working list of such tools.

 __To Update:__
 ```bash